 You saw that with Michael Flynn.

-You've seen all these they do this to flip the guy, only there's nothing to flip.
+You've seen all these, they do this to flip the guy, only there's nothing to flip.

 He's got nothing to give you.

-They've done this with a nice man, he's the CFO at the Trump organization, Alan Weiselberg.
+He's the CFO at the Trump organization, Alan Weiselberg.

 They've threatened to indict his son.